lastpunk9999/noun-scout-contract/docs/NounSeek.md

 function maxReimbursement() external view returns (uint256)
 ```

-maximum reimbursement for matching; with default BPS value, this is reached at 4 ETH total pledges
+maximum reimbursement for settling; with default BPS value, this is reached at 4 ETH total pledges

 ##### Details